kaleidpixel/ssl-expiry-checker/README.md

 # SSL Expiry Checker

-A simple library to check the expiration date of SSL certificates for a given domain.
+A simple library to check the expiration date of SSL certificates for a given URL.

 # License
 MIT License